 Seaton Delaval Hall has been owned by the Delaval and Astley families since the time of the Norman Conquest and has recently been saved for the nation by the National Trust.

-Fairfax Jewel & Bust of Charles II by Various artists, 1) early 17th century; 2) late 17th century
+Fairfax Jewel & Bust of Charles II by Various, 1) early 17th century; 2) late 17th century

 - 1) enamel, gilt, leather case; 2) marble

 - 1) 15 x 20 cm; 2) life size on a 101 cm socle

 - Acquired in:

 - Private vendor